What is OCD?

 The obsessions and/or compulsions are often time-consuming, distressing to the individual and interfere with their home, work, or social life.

-OCD affects 1 in 100 people in the UK.
+OCD affects around 1 in 100 people in the UK.

 What causes OCD?